 So whereas no actual Pride flag has quite this representation, it felt important to do it this way because, to me, it’s the story of all of us.

-What Do the Colors of the Pride Flag Represent?
+What Do the Colors of the Pride Flag Mean?

 Purple is the Color of Spirit.
 So often, we forget that we are spirited and spiritual beings.
 We get caught in the mundane tasks of daily living and forget that there is something essential to ourselves.
 Many of us in the transgender community experienced spiritual trauma that warped our belief system and left us feeling shut out.
 Acknowledging our spirit is a celebration of our loving presence, our gifts, our relevance as queer people.